 Fortunately, there are numerous ways to uncover the identity of an anonymous online defamer, including free tools that can help you discover the person behind the keyboard.

 At Minc Law, we have proven experience identifying anonymous online defamers and perpetrators and holding them accountable for their actions.
-If you follow the below tips and are still unable to ascertain the identity of the anonymous person targeting you, it may be time to consult an experienced Internet defamation lawyer.
+If you follow the below tips and are still unable to ascertain the identity of the anonymous person targeting you, it may be time to consult an experienced Internet defamation lawyer or request online investigation services.

 We have compiled a list of 22 effective free tools and tips to identify anonymous online defamers.
 They are broken down into six categories: